Save Time & Money with a 4+1 Degree Program in Anthropology at Binghamton University

 Students who complete the BA or BS degree requirements during the first four years are assured of receiving the appropriate Bachelor's degree if, for whatever reason, they do not complete the fifth year of study in the 4+1 Program.

 Tuition and Financial Aid

-Students admitted to the Combined Degree program are formally considered undergraduates and pay undergraduate tuition rates for the first four years of the program until they graduate with the BA/BS degree.
-During the fifth year in the Combined Degree Program, students are formally considered graduate students and pay graduate tuition rates.
+Students admitted to the 4+1 program are formally considered undergraduates and pay undergraduate tuition rates until they graduate with the BA/BS degree.
+During the fifth year in the 4+1 Program, students are formally considered graduate students and pay graduate tuition rates.
 University guidelines stipulate that students must be registered as full-time graduate students for one academic year (18 credits minimum) to receive their Master’s degree through the 4+1 Program.

-Binghamton University's Graduate School does not provide financial aid or any form of tuition assistance to students pursuing MA or MS degrees; students in the Combined Degree Program are thus not eligible for Graduate School financial aid or tuition assistance during their fifth year of study.
+Binghamton University's Graduate School does not provide financial aid or any form of tuition assistance to students pursuing MA or MS degrees; students in the 4+1 Program are thus not eligible for Graduate School financial aid or tuition assistance during their fifth year of study.

 However, other sources of financial aid may be available through the Graduate School financial aid and tuition assistance page and through other non-academic divisions and units on campus, such as the Library.